DeveloperC286/conventional_commits_next_version/README.md

 ### Usage - Consecutive Mode
 In consecutive mode each Git commit in the Conventional Commits specification is applied to Semantic Versioning calculation in chronological order.

+Consecutive mode is the default, so no additional flags or configuration needs supplied.

 e.g.

 ```